DM-power: an algorithm for high precision dispersion measure with application to fast radio bursts: Discussion

 \subsection{The Effect of Noise on DM-power}

 To understand the interplay between the optimization technique and the noise background, we add noise to bursts b-11 and b-4 of FRB 20180916b as well as the 28th single pulse of PSR B0329+54 (hereafter: p-28).
 We measure the mean and standard deviation for each of the frequency channels in the off-pulse region in the dynamic spectrum.
 We amplify the standard deviation with a noise factor \textit{n}, generated a Gaussian noise background with the same mean and amplified standard deviation, and add the background to the original dynamic spectrum.
-Figures \ref{figure: adding_noise_dmopt_b11}, \ref{figure: adding_noise_dmopt_b4}, and \ref{figure: adding_noise_dmopt_p28} (See Appendix \ref{sec:The dynamic spectrum with adding noise}.) show the dynamic spectrum and the time-series with the various noise factors as well as the corresponding peak S/N. When the noise level is higher, the DM uncertainty is also going higher.
+Figures \ref{figure: adding_noise_dmopt_b11}, \ref{figure: adding_noise_dmopt_b4}, and \ref{figure: adding_noise_dmopt_p28} (See Appendix \ref{sec:The dynamic spectrum with adding noise}.) show the dynamic spectrum and the time-series with the various noise factors as well as the corresponding peak S/N. Figure \ref{figure: adding_noise_dmopt_results} shows the DM and uncertainty for the bursts with the additional noise.
+When the noise level is higher, the DM uncertainty is also going higher.
 Once the spectrum is dominated by the noise, the DM uncertainty would be large, which is consistent with what we expected.